Skip to content

 It was a similar story on social media.

-These headlines and posts are a timely reminder for spokespeople that what they say in broadcast interviews can gain far wider coverage.
+These headlines are a timely reminder for spokespeople that what they say in broadcast interviews can gain far wider coverage.

 But it also shows the risk of being drawn into discussing other subjects during an interview.